chaunceygardiner/weewx-loopdata/docs/upgrading.md

 ## Worth knowing, but nothing to do

+* **6.11** — the sample report's dark theme is higher contrast: white readouts, a visible recessed track on every dial, a windrose whose calmest band no longer disappears into the disc, and gauge titles and field captions that read as separate things.
+Nothing to configure — if you installed the sample skin, the next report cycle looks different.
+A skin you copied and customized keeps whatever palette you gave it; the values live in `:root` in `index.html.tmpl` and in the `C` and `RAMP` literals in `realtime_updater.inc`, which must be kept in step.
 * **6.10** — almanac fields work again on WeeWX earlier than 5.3.
 If yours stopped writing `loop-data.txt` and left a `TypeError` traceback in the log, this release is the fix; see